dmike3/AmigaOS4-XFCE-Theme/README.md

 # AmigaOS4-XFCE-Theme

-These are the files that are used to theme XFCE4.
+These are the files that are used to theme XFCE.

 You'll have to enable all this manually.